yannickycpan/oxford-engs-AIML-cwm/index.md

 **NOTE 2: some questions are "optional"---you are suggested but not required to do, and doing them does not get bonus.**

 **NOTE 3: bonus questions should be completed (almost) independently.**

+**NOTE 4: students registering in the session starting from June 5th should NOT work on below exercises as there could be nontrivial update.**

 ### Course Intro & background review